 In return, we would like to help spread the word about your seedy efforts by including a photo and description of your good work on our website.

-NOTE: Since we are a small company, we are directing our donation efforts to Idaho-based organizations only for right now.
-In the future, if our annual budget allows, we hope to expand to organizations throughout the Intermountain West.
+NOTE: Since we are a small company, we are directing our donation efforts to Intermountain West organizations only at this time.

 Apply for Donations of Seeds